 Make sure you meet the intake criteria and that you can verify it with documentation supporting your application.
-If not your application will be rejected with no further notice.
+If not, your application will be rejected without further notice.

 For criteria 1 ISLK needs a temporary contract and/or a letter of intent from the employer/organization/university etc. stating the temporary stay.

 For criteria 3 ISLK needs a contract or letter of intent stating the timeline for the move from an employer/organization/university etc.